 She: So you'd rather be a monk than married to me?

 I: Uh, I'm all enlightened now.
 Think I'll go outside.

 And I do go outside, usually to think.
 In thought, one solves --but with each answer more questions present themselves.
 This makes life marvelous and frustrating, so many people wisely stop thinking before it gets out of hand.
 I, however, have learned to shuffle off to the pumphouse where, among other philosophical instruments, I keep a humidor.
-Nicotinic meditation tends to clarify facts at hand even if it does not pull them out of thin air.
-It does not unify one with the universe or smarten one up, but it does calm one down during spousal bickers and successive attacks by offspring upon the paneling.
+Nicotinic meditation tends to clarify facts at hand, even pull them out of thin air.
+It does not unify one with the universe or smarten one up, but it does calm one down during spousal bickers and successive attacks by descendants upon the paneling.